Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 The dataset contains transaction-level sales information along with customer, product, market and date tables.

-The first step was to understand the available tables and identify data-quality issues before building the Power BI report.
+The first step was to understand the available tables and identify data-quality issues before creating the Power BI report.

 ## Available Tables